 Finally, the desserts!
 Let’s start them off with a sweet treat from the island of Sicily: cannoli.
-Many people are familiar with these aesthetically-pleasing little tubes of crunchy and creamy goodness.
-In English, we often use the word cannoli as singular (i.e., “a cannoli”); in reality, that’s the plural form, and a single dessert is a cannolo.
+Many people are familiar with these aesthetically pleasing little tubes of crunchy and creamy goodness.
+In English, we often use cannoli as singular (i.e., “a cannoli”); in reality, that’s the plural form, and a single dessert is a cannolo.

 Cannoli are deep-fried pastry dough tubes filled with ricotta-based cream.
 They range in size from bite-sized to several inches long.